GrigoryPtashko/GPTimeProfiler/README.md

 The `GPTimeProfiler` can be used in Objective-C and Swift based applications.

 ## Usage

+Use the `GPTimeProfiler` to profile one and more cycles:

 ```objective-c
 GPTimeProfiler *p = [[GPTimeProfiler alloc] init:@"name"];